 John Proctor is a kind man in many ways.
 In Act One, the audience first sees him entering the Parris household to check on the health of the reverend's ill daughter.
 He is good natured with fellow villagers such as Giley Corey, Rebecca Nurse, and others.
 Even with adversaries, he is slow to anger.

 His self-esteem sets him apart from other members of the town, such as the Putnams, who feel one must obey authority at all costs.
-Instead, John Proctor speaks his mind when he sees injustice.
-Throughout the play, he openly disagrees with the actions of Reverend Parris, an action that ultimately leads to his execution.
+Instead, John Proctor speaks his mind when he recognizes injustice.
+Throughout the play, he openly disagrees with the actions of Reverend Parris, a choice that ultimately leads to his execution.

 Despite his prideful ways, John Proctor describes himself as a "sinner."
 He has cheated on his wife, and he is loath to admit the crime to anyone else.
 There are moments when his anger and disgust towards himself burst forth, such as in the climactic moment when he exclaims to Judge Danforth: "I hear the boot of Lucifer, I see his filthy face!
 And it is my face, and yours."